How To Treat Brown Spots on Plumeria Leaves (An Easy Guide)

 Many bacteria may cause leaf spots, but Pseudomonas cichorii is the most common in plumeria.

-This pathogen is spread by wind and rain, and it can survive on infected plant debris in the soil.
+This pathogen is spread by wind and rain and can survive on infected plant debris in the soil.

 The disease first appears as tiny brown or black spots on the undersides of leaves.